murilobellatini/murilobellatini/README.md

 ### Hi there, I'm Murilo - aka [Bellatus][website] 👋

 ## I'm an Engineer, Developer, and Forever Curious AI Enthusiast
-- 🇩🇪 I’m currently learning to take the TestDaF - German Toefl 🤣 (*Deutsch ist meine Lieblingssprache!*)
+- 🥇 I’m currently learning to take the TestDaF - German Toefl 🤣 (*Deutsch ist meine Lieblingssprache!*)
-- 🌍 My life's Goal: visit 100 countries around the world before 40
+- 🌍 My life's Goal: visit 100 countries around the world before I'm 40
 - 🎸 Fun fact: I love to sing and play the guitar with friends

 ### Connect with me: